hamda-alh/FEATURE-pHLA/README.md

 ### 1. Feature Extraction
-To extract list the list of physio-chemical features of the peptide and HLA sequences run 'pHLA_data.ipynb'
+To extract list the list of physio-chemical features of the peptide and HLA sequences run [pHLA_data.ipynb](Script/pHLA_data.ipynb)